UW - WFSE AFSCME Council 28 Contract

 9.2 Union Stewards

-e.
-The Union agrees to periodically submit an up-to-date list to the Office of Labor Relations indicating the name of all Union stewards, their work locations, and jurisdiction.
-In any event said list shall be submitted at least annually with changes noted as they occur.
+- The Union agrees to submit an up-to-date list to the Office of Labor Relations once per month indicating the name of all Union stewards, their work locations, and jurisdiction.
+In any event, said list shall be submitted at least annually with changes noted as they occur.
 Union stewards shall be recognized when the Office of Labor Relations is informed of their appointment.

 The Union shall submit to the Office of Labor Relations at least fifteen (15) days in advance the names of the employees (with their respective supervisors) that are scheduled to participate in the training.
 The Union will confirm the employee's participation in the training upon completion.